camunda/camunda-docs-cawemo/content/user-guide/projects.md

 ## Import

-Diagrams can be added to a project by dragging a BPMN XML file from the local file system.
+Diagrams can be added to a project by dragging and dropping a BPMN XML file from the local file system onto the list of diagrams in the project.